 These tools are operated by third parties and function independently of the Website and any CMP controls.

-For completeness, users should be aware that Flash Cookies operate differently from standard browser cookies.
-They are stored separately from ordinary browser data and cannot be managed through conventional browser cookie settings.
-In the unlikely event that any legacy Flash-based content is encountered, LSOs may theoretically be used to:
+For completeness and transparency, users should be aware that Flash Cookies function differently from standard browser cookies.
+LSOs are stored separately from ordinary browser cookie data and cannot be controlled or removed through conventional browser cookie management settings.
+While the Platform does not utilise Flash technology as part of its normal operation, legacy or third-party embedded content encountered on the wider internet may historically have relied on such storage mechanisms.

 - retain user preferences applied within Flash components;

-- maintain consistent settings for embedded media.
+- maintain consistent playback or configuration settings for embedded media environments; or

 https://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html

-We may update or amend this Cookies Policy from time to time in order to reflect changes in our use of cookies and similar technologies, developments in applicable law, regulatory guidance, or adjustments to our operational or compliance requirements.
+We may update or amend this Cookies Policy from time to time to reflect changes in our use of cookies and similar technologies, developments in applicable law, regulatory guidance, or adjustments to our operational or compliance requirements.
 The “Last updated” date at the top of this Policy indicates the date on which the most recent revisions were published.

 All enquiries, requests, complaints, legal notices or correspondence relating to this Cookies Policy, cookies and tracking technologies used on the Website, or any matter governed by our legal terms must be submitted in writing using the contact details set out below.